 The old system seemed easier for business.
 Nevertheless, or perhaps because of that, it has often led to strange judgments and companies have been more likely to complain of violations of business and trade secrets.
 Companies could reactively call information a trade secret.
 So no matter what was violated by your know-how, it could later be called a part of a business or trade secret.
 Unless a company had to sue for strategic needs, time and budget, this insecurity was an open-door rival to employ in court.
 Even the all-embracing confidentiality agreements were often the subject of court cases.
 Due to their absurd design, almost everything could be purely interpreted.
 The litigation was therefore very difficult.
 Only the court was able to determine which legal components can be judged and weigh (classify) how valuable and secret was the information stolen for the damaged company.
 Companies have refrained from bringing an action because of this legal uncertainty.
 There was a legitimate fear of harming one's own reputation in public trials and having to divulge other trade secrets during evidence.

-The Trade Secrets Act will clear the table!
+The Trade Secrets Directive will clear the table!
 It gives the economy the opportunity to actually and effectively protect itself!
 But it demands more than just:

 ✓ Prove that your claim is justified!